The purpose of this apologetics course is to help new believers (and maybe not so new believers) get started in apologetics.

 Thumbnail photo by Jacob Campbell on Unsplash.
 Stock Music provided by mv_production, from Pond5.

-How do I answer critics?
-(Session 10) | 52 min
+Episode 10: How do I answer critics? | 52 min

 This is the last lesson in our Basics of Apologetics series that addresses how you can help answer questions about the Bible and have productive discussions with critics.
 All types of people, even other Christians, often have questions about the Bible.
 This lesson will cover a simple method to work through questions and maintain respectful relationships with people we may disagree with.

-Other Resources Mentionned in this lesson:
+Other Resources Mentioned in this lesson:

-- Why Four Gospels video: https://evidence4faith.org/portfolio/christianbasics/#session9
+Why Four Gospels video: https://evidence4faith.org/portfolio/christianbasics/#session9

-- Portraits of Christ DVD series by Dan Hayden: https://www.awordfromtheword.org/portraits-of-christ
+Portraits of Christ DVD series by Dan Hayden: https://www.awordfromtheword.org/portraits-of-christ

-- Online Resources: https://www.biblehub.org/, https://www.biblegateway.com/
+Online Resources: https://www.biblehub.org/, https://www.biblegateway.com/

-- Strong’s Exhaustive Concordance online: https://strongsconcordance.org/
+Strong’s Exhaustive Concordance online: https://strongsconcordance.org/

-- Strong’s Exhaustive Concordance on Amazon: https://www.amazon.com/Strongs-Exhaustive-Concordance-Complete-Unabridged/dp/0801081084, https://www.amazon.com/Strongs-Exhaustive-Concordance-James-Strong/dp/0785250565
+Strong’s Exhaustive Concordance on Amazon: https://www.amazon.com/Strongs-Exhaustive-Concordance-Complete-Unabridged/dp/0801081084, https://www.amazon.com/Strongs-Exhaustive-Concordance-James-Strong/dp/0785250565

 Thumbnail photo by Ben Sweet on Unsplash.
 Stock Music provided by mv_production, from Pond5.